Skip to content

 Browse your signals

 Click the file in the sidebar to expand it.
-You'll see all the data columns (series) listed underneath.
+Its data columns, or series, are listed underneath.

-Search bar and channels within loaded file
+Search bar and series within a loaded file

 Plot signals